facile-it/paraunit/content/documentation.md

 ```

 # Usage
-Paraunit starts as a Symfony2 console command, but it's provided through a bin launcher; you can run it like this: (assuming your composer's bin dir is `vendor/bin`)
+Paraunit starts as a Symfony console command, but it's provided through a bin launcher; you can run it like this: (assuming your composer's bin dir is `vendor/bin`)

 `vendor/bin/paraunit run`